maganezf/manage-orders-api/README.md

 - An API project made with Nest.js (Node.js), Typescript and PostgreSQL for studies purpose;
+- Has the objective of helping the order management of a restaurant
 - Authentication;
 - Validation;
 - Database integration;